erik1968/analog-smith21/content/pages/portfolio/project-2.md

 ---
 ### [﻿﻿﻿](https://www.figma.com/file/YwHjBNuJeNuP3hJuCEBPMD/UX2-P1-V1-V2-Board-Game-TriOminos-Redesign?node-id=0%3A1)**Deliverables ::**

-Improved Game Instructions, and a funner, more engaging game playing experience by changing the design of the game pieces and the game playing surface for all situations, at home, on the road, whatever >> this deliverable must be a 3D tested solution...
+Improved Game Instructions, and a funner, more engaged game playing experience with a redesigned 'gaming platform' + new game pieces and a game playing surface for all situations, at home, on the road, whatever >> this deliverable must be a 3D tested solution...

-> "This project allowed me to push the limits of what I'd been taught about UX, Web and Visual design...
+> This project allowed me to push the limits of what I'd been taught about UX, Web and Visual design...

 ### **Project Goals & Summary ::**